wallacebrf/Synology-to-TrueNAS/README.md

 ## 13.)
 Data Logging Exporting to Influx DB v2
 <div id="Data_Logging_Exporting_to_Influx_DB_v2"></div>

 TrueNAS has built in metrics that show CPU usage, network usage and more.
-This is great, but oen might want to export this data to be able to better display it in Grafana for exmaple.
+This is great, but one might want to export this data to be able to better display it in Grafana for example.
 Unfortunately TrueNAS only exports data over Graphite and I like to use InfluxDB v2 which removed the ability to natively ingest graphite formatted data.
-Because of this i needed an intermediary step to convert the graphite data into somethign InfluxDB could ingest.
+Because of this i needed an intermediary step to convert the graphite data into something InfluxDB could ingest.
 To do this i used a `truenas-graphite-to-prometheus` exporter.
 InfluxDB can ingest prometheus data.

 1. Setup TrueNAS exporter under `Reporting --> Exporters` so we can get the data out of TrueNAS.
 - **Name**: netdata